U.S. Department of State Seal

 For more information, see our Terrorism page.

-Crime: Poland has a low crime rate overall, the highest rates of crime rates occur in major cities.
+Crime: While Poland has a low crime rate overall, the risk of crime is higher in major cities.

 • Safeguard your belongings in public areas.
 Thieves and pickpockets operate at major tourist destinations, railroad stations, and on trains (particularly overnight trains), trams, and buses.
 Report incidents of theft to the police.